“Who won? Who won?”

 But Dave Tyahla, a lifelong Washington Capitals fan who’s devoted his career to sports and public recreation, wanted his son to know after that 2012 playoff game that there’s more to sports than just winning, even when it comes to the Stanley Cup.
-Now, six years later, Tyahla is an adjunct professor in Georgetown University’s graduate program in Sports Industry Management, and he still urges his 10-year-old to see the big picture of sport, to applaud excellence wherever he finds it, and to root for any team he chooses.
+Now, six years later, Tyahla is an adjunct professor in Georgetown University’s Master's in Sports Industry Management graduate program, and he still urges his 10-year-old to see the big picture of sport, to applaud excellence wherever he finds it, and to root for any team he chooses.

 “Whatever you say, you better not say you like the Pittsburgh Penguins.”

 Pittsburgh.
 Horrible place, if you’re a Caps fan.
 But the city on the Monongahela became a little less unbearable, if that were possible, when the Capitals finally beat the Penguins 2–1 in overtime May 7 to advance to the NHL’s Eastern Conference Finals.
 This came after losing to them in eight straight playoff matchups since 1994, including the conference finals in 2016 and 2017 (and watching them go on to win the Stanley Cup both times).